RAFBER/Basic-technologies-of-technical-communication/docs/Visual Studio Code/Visual_Studio_Code–useful_options.md

       Set "editor.suggest.showWords" to *false*.

 6. Functions for easier navigation.
-They allow to navigate between the headings
+They allow to navigate between the headings.

     * Outline.
 It allows to navigate between the headings.